bobertlo/vmd/README.md

 > let the renderer handle indexing of items.

-The one last feature of lists is that they can be added to eachother, but an ordered list may only contain ordered items, while child lists may be of another, homogenous type.
+The one last feature of lists is that they can be added to eachother, but an ordered list may only contain ordered items, while sub-lists may be of another, homogenous type.

 ```
 1. one
    - uno
-     - spanish
    - un
-     - french
 2. two
    - dos
    - deux